sparkflows/sparkflows-docs/docs/aws/hive.rst

 Details
 -------

+* Fire would run on the master node of the EMR cluster, or on an Edge node with the cluster contiguration files.

-HIVE can be running on the same EMR cluster on running on another EMR cluster.
+* HIVE can be running on the same EMR cluster on running on another EMR cluster.

-Make sure to have the correct hive-site.xml on the cluster where the Spark jobs are running.
+* Make sure to have the correct hive-site.xml on the cluster where the Spark jobs are running.

-Fire will automatically pick it up and be able to process it.
+* Fire will automatically pick it up and be able to process it.